aessakine/aessakine.github.io/_pages/about.md

   \max_{\pi \in \Pi}\ \rho\!\left(R^{\pi}\right),
 $$

-where $R$ is the random return under policy $\pi$, and $\rho$ is a risk measure capturing risk preferences.
+where $$R$$ is the random return under policy $$\pi$$, and $$\rho$$ is a risk measure capturing risk preferences.

 This problem is well understood in the known-model setting for a broad class of risk measures.
 In the learning setting, where the dynamics are unknown, there are very few results with finite-time guarantees.
 During my internship, we focused on the entropic risk measure for its simplicity and regularity, and on finite-horizon episodic MDPs.
-We established information-theoretic lower bounds on the sample complexity of identifying an $\varepsilon$-optimal policy with probability at least $1-\delta$ (i.e., finding $\pi$ such that $\rho(R^\pi) \ge \rho(R^{\pi^\star}) - \varepsilon$ with probability $\ge 1-\delta$).
+We established information-theoretic lower bounds on the sample complexity of identifying an $\varepsilon$-optimal policy with probability at least $$1-\delta$$ (i.e., finding $$\pi$$ such that $$\rho(R^\pi) \ge \rho(R^{\pi^\star}) - \varepsilon$$ with probability $$\ge 1-\delta$$).
 We then proposed a Kullback--Leibler (KL)-driven exploration approach that narrows the gap to these lower bounds.

-This line of work is ongoing, with a manuscript in preparation and a planned submission to COLT~2026.
+This line of work is ongoing, with a manuscript in preparation and a planned submission to COLT 2026.

 Here's my master report : [Master’s Report (PDF)]({{ '/files/MVA report.pdf' | relative_url }})